If your cat is chewing non-stop household items around the home – edges of tables, shoelaces, sofas, objects – why is your cat doing this?

 Cats love a cool breeze and fresh air.
 If you have an indoor cat, then be very careful when opening windows in hot weather.
 Cats will jump from high windows and can seriously hurt themselves and in fact this is quite common during hot weather.
 Thousands of cats with serious injuries are treated every year after falling from heights when their owners open the windows.
 Sadly some do not survive their injuries.

 To prevent cats from danger and jumping from open windows you can consider installing tip and tilt windows that allow air into a room but not cats to get out.
-Alternatively a cheaper option is to secure netting or a screen across the windows when they are open to prevent cats escaping.
+Alternatively a cheaper option is to secure a screen across the windows when they are open to prevent cats escaping.
 Make sure that the screen is properly fixed and secure.
 When windows are open, you should regularly check your cat is not trying to get out and paw at the screen or window.
+Avoid netting or any material as a window screen as this could cause your cat to get their claws stuck.

-When opening windows and doors, make sure that you wedge something in to keep it open, as if there is a cool breeze or wind, the window or door could quickly snap shut and potentially harm your cat or kitten if it gets caught when walking or stepping through.
+When opening windows and doors in summer, make sure that you wedge something in to keep it open, as if there is a cool breeze or wind, the window or door could quickly snap shut and potentially harm your cat or kitten if it gets caught when walking or stepping through.

 There are a few winter hazards that may harm or threaten your pet.
 So we’ve put together an easy checklist so that you can ensure that your cat (and dog) is safe and protected through the winter months.